TandonDevOps/textapp/README.md

-# text_menu
+# textapp

-A small facility for making menus in a terminal.
+A small facility for making a terminal application

 ## Requirements